This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why are my new biker shorts see-through when I bend over?
+Why do my biker shorts become see-through when I bend over?

-How do I stop my bike shorts from rolling down at the waist?
+How do I stop my biker shorts from rolling down at the waist during a run?

-Can I wear men’s padded cycling shorts for casual everyday use?
+Can I wear padded cycling shorts for hiking or just for biking?